L-u-k-e/Turing-Machine-Simulator/README.md

 Turing Machine Simulator
 ===
-Both an assembler and a simulator for a fictitous architecture whose soul purpose is to simulate a classical Turing Machine.
+Both an assembler and a simulator for a fictitous architecture whose sole purpose is to simulate a classical Turing Machine.

 ##Supported Assembly Instructions